 Non-Binding Moving Estimate

 I will use the term “casual estimate” to make it simple for you to digest.
-A Non-Binding Moving Estimate is the value of your moving giving to you that is subject to changes based on some factors.
-This Non-Binding estimate is less accurate relative to the binding estimate because this does not require any surveyor coming to your home and get estimates of what is to be moved, the quote can be given over the telephone or online.
-It is called Non-Binding because they know that their estimate might not be correct so they cannot bind you to it and they do not want to be binding to it in case there is need to increase the cost.
+A Non-Binding Moving Estimate is the value of your moving given to you that is subject to changes based on some factors.
+This Non-Binding estimate is less accurate relative to the binding estimate because this does not require any surveyor to come to your home and get estimates of what is to be moved, the quote can be given over the telephone or online.
+It is called Non-Binding because they know that their estimate might not be correct so they cannot bind you to it and they do not want to be binding to it in case there is a need to increase the cost.

-In simple term it is the opinion of the company as to what your final price would be of your moving after you discuss the services you want with them, this means that if at the end, your moving estimate increases more than the company’s estimate, you will have to pay more, it’s non-binding, and on the other hand if your cost of moving becomes lower than the estimated company's moving cost, you pay the less amount because it is non-binding.
+In simple terms it is the opinion of the company as to what your final price would be of your move after you discuss the services you want with them, this means that if at the end, your moving estimate increases more than the company’s estimate, you will have to pay more, it’s non-binding, and on the other hand if your cost of moving becomes lower than the estimated company's moving cost, you pay the less amount because it is non-binding.

-For those that intend relocating, this non-binding estimate is best to get what your moving cost would look like, not the actual cost though, hence giving you time to make financial arrangements against the estimated amount though not accurate.
+For those that intend to relocate, this non-binding estimate is best to get what your moving cost would look like, not the actual cost though, hence giving you time to make financial arrangements against the estimated amount though not accurate.
 Generally, the actual cost you will end up paying might be higher than the estimated amount.
 This estimate is more like a warning estimate that tells you what you should be expecting before the real cost comes.
 You can call it a preparative estimate.
 The non-binding moving estimate has a procedure of not letting the mover ask you to pay above the agreed amount.

 The general recommendation for the binding moving estimate and the non-binding moving estimate is that they both serve different occasions, so there is no baseline for checking if the non-binding moving estimate is better than the binding estimate or if the binding moving estimate is a better option relative to Non-Binding moving estimate.